audiologiks/findajob/kb/workabroad/readme.md

 ## 30 - 39

 30. [Job Categories on Careercross.com](Japan/jobboards/careercross.md)
+> One of the first bilingual online job boards for professionals in Japan, looking at the job categories, you can see career progression through different levels in job roles.
+Also if you are interested in switching to a different industry, you can see roles that are similar to work, experience and skills that you have.

 31. [Job Categories/Roles in English and Japanese](Japan/jobboards/daijobroles.md)
+> These are roles from another bilingual job site in Japan, and also one of the first.
+If you are learning Japanese, you can see the Japanese words for the roles and practice describing your experience through the roles you see broken down by industry.

 32. [Job Search Diary](applicants/job_search.md)